 It’s important to remember that the interlocutor does not assess you during the Speaking sub-test.
 Instead, a recording of your test is sent to an assessment team where it is assessed later.

 When the Speaking sub-test comes to an end, you can collect your belongings from the cloakroom, and you may leave.
 You cannot take any of the papers out with you when you leave.

-Make sure you don’t speak to any candidates who are still waiting to complete their speak sub-test.
+Make sure you don’t speak to any candidates who are still waiting to complete their speaking sub-test.

 Well done, you’ve finished!
 Now that the hardest part is over, it’s time to relax before you receive your results.

 If you would like more information about what to expect on Test Day, check out the OET Test Regulations on our website.